|

 Digital

-Depth Which one to choose?
-Deeper is not necessarily better - it's simply different.
+Depth: 720nm, 830nm or something else?
+Which one to choose?
+Deeper into IR is not necessarily better - it's simply different.
 If you prefer a deeper filter to 'see' further into the infrared, it comes at a price.
 The price is one of recording an image that will be pretty well monochromatic, revealing little or no 'false-colour' characteristics.
-Monochrome is what one expects from IR; however, at 720nm, near-IR frequencies contribute to the attractive properties of 'Channel Swapping' and associated manipulations.
-So if you wish to utilise the pictorial effects and alternative colour tonalities of 'Channel Swapping' or 'Lab Color Mode', then a 720nm filter will serve you better.
+Although monochrome is what one expects from IR, the image file recorded is actually in colour and at 830nm there's just less available for selective tweaking.
+However, at 720nm, near-IR frequencies contribute to the attractive properties of 'Channel Swapping' and associated manipulations.
+So if you wish to utilise the pictorial effects and alternative colour tonalities of 'Channel Swapping' or 'Lab Color Mode', then a 720nm filter could serve you better.
+Admittedly this is a personal view but one born of experience and many colleagues agree with me.
+However there is a note here.
+Depending upon the camera that is converted and the vintage and make of the sensor, results will differ.
+Broadly speaking, the sensor types in older camera models work better for 'channel swapping'. the 'new and improved' sensors whilst offering other advantages of design exhibit far less options for this function.
+From this point of view therefore, the difference between 720nm and 830nm has effectively been reduced.
 One of the fascinations of recording a scene in IR is that the world is revealed with a different tonal response to that with which we're familiar.
-In this respect no one can tell you that it's incorrect.
-How you record and adjust the tones and manage so-called 'false colours' is entirely your own affair and the product of your artistic judgement and aesthetic sensibility. |
+In this respect no one can tell you that it's 'incorrect'.
+How you record and adjust the tones and manage so-called 'false colours' is entirely your own affair and the product of your artistic judgment and aesthetic sensibility.
+Longer wavelength filters below 720nm are also available.
+These are at the edge of the red end of the visible spectrum and the results are colourful variations in so-called 'false colour'.
+For a more detailed look at choices of filter, including 590nm, 665nm, 720nm, 780nm, 830nm and 'quartz glass / full spectrum' use the link below. |

 White Balance